TykTechnologies/tyk-bank/README.md

 ## Tyk-Bank

-This repository contains a PoC demonstrating a full stack application powered by :
+This repository contains a PoC demonstrating a full stack SPA powered by:

 - Angular
 - GraphQL